losniercruz/losniercruz/README.md

 ## About Me
 - Hi, I'm @losniercruz
+- I am Software Engineer.
 - I am interested in continuing to learn about various disciplines, mainly software and languages.
-- I am currently finishing my degree in Software Engineering.
 - How to know more about me: www.linkedin.com/in/losniercruz/

 ## Projects